 So why don’t Google make such information available?

-They do tend to hide behind ‘privacy’, which would be understandable if there was potential to identify an individual person, but not when it’s a company visiting your website.
+Google do tend to hide behind ‘privacy’ when it suits them, which would be understandable if there was potential to identify an individual person, but not when it’s a company visiting your website.

 Their focus on privacy is also hypocritical.
 Consider this: